dotnet/AspNetCore.Docs/aspnetcore/grpc/comparison.md

 Propagating the deadline and cancellation through child gRPC calls helps enforce resource usage limits.

-## gRPC Recommended Scenarios
+## gRPC recommended scenarios

 gRPC is well suited to the following scenarios:

-* **Microservices** - gRPC is designed low latency and high throughput communication. gRPC is great for lightweight microservices where efficiency is critical.
+* **Microservices** &ndash; gRPC is designed low latency and high throughput communication. gRPC is great for lightweight microservices where efficiency is critical.
-* **Point-to-point real-time communication** - gRPC has excellent support for bi-directional streaming. gRPC services can push messages in real-time without polling.
+* **Point-to-point real-time communication** &ndash; gRPC has excellent support for bi-directional streaming. gRPC services can push messages in real-time without polling.
-* **Polygot environments** - gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.
+* **Polygot environments** &ndash; gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.
-* **Network constrained environments** - gRPC messages are serialized with Protobuf, a lightweight message format.
-A gRPC message will always be smaller than an equivalent JSON message.
+* **Network constrained environments** &ndash; gRPC messages are serialized with Protobuf, a lightweight message format.
+A gRPC message is always smaller than an equivalent JSON message.

 ## gRPC weaknesses

-### Limited Browser Support
+### Limited browser support

 It's impossible to directly call a gRPC service from a browser today. gRPC heavily uses HTTP/2 features and no browser provides the level of control required over web requests to support a gRPC client.
 For example, browsers do not allow a caller to require that HTTP/2 be used, or provide access to underlying HTTP/2 frames.